Project

 mon: should not accept (and should disconnect) session when not in quorum

 Added by Greg Farnum over 12 years ago.
-Updated about 12 years ago.
+Updated over 12 years ago.

 Status: